• +44 0330 027 0207

 • In Norway missing a deadline is a sign of poor management and inefficiency, and will shake people’s confidence.

-• Effective cross-culture management skill will depend on the individual’s ability to meet deadlines.
+• Effective management will depend on the individual’s ability to meet deadlines.

 Decision Making